Geevarghese Ivanios (Malankara Orthodox): Priesthood

 He returned to Kerala in 1971 after being invited by Philipose Mar Theophilos to teach Hebrew, Syriac, and Greek at the Orthodox Theological Seminary, Kottayam.
 George was ordained as priest by Mar Coorilos in December 1973 at the Seminary, where he taught for seven years.
 Diagnosed with cancer in 1978, he was treated and cured at Adyar Cancer Institute, Chennai.
 In March 1979, he was ordained as a hieromonk (ramban) by Baselios Marthoma Mathews I.

 The Malankara Association on 28 December 1982 in Thiruvalla elected K. G. George Ramban along with four others to the office of the episcopate.
-Subsequently, on 15 May 1985, he was consecrated as Geevarghese Mar Ivanios at St. Mary's Orthodox Cathedral, Puthiyacavu, and appointed as Metropolitan of the Kottayam Diocese on 1 August 1985.
+Subsequently, on 15 May 1985, he was consecrated as Geevarghese Mar Ivanios at St. Mary's Orthodox Cathedral, Puthencavu, and appointed as Metropolitan of the Kottayam Diocese on 1 August 1985.

 Death

-Ivanios died on 12 April 2013.
+Mar Ivanios died on 12 April 2013.
 The funeral service led by Baselios Marthoma Paulose II took place on the next day, at Mar Baselios Dayara, Njaliyakuzhy.